 Now you are on the dashboard for your website.
 At the top, click the tab for SEARCH LIBRARY to begin the Create a Search process.

 This is the search library!
 From here you can view and edit all previously made saved searches, as well as create new ones.
 Click the blue NEW SEARCH button at the top left to get started.

 The New Search interface is designed to act just like the default search on your home page, which means you can simply move the map and adjust the filters as you would on a normal search.
-If you plan on showing the map, you can adjust exactly how it's displayed by simply moving the Create a Search Map how you'd like it; you can even use the polygon tool and "Search in Map" features to limit results.
+If you plan on showing the map, you can adjust exactly how it's displayed by simply moving the Map to display how you'd like it, and the zoom level; you can even use the polygon tool and "Search in Map" features to limit results.